Electronic Devices and Circuits

 Description

-Electronic Devices and Circuits, Volume 1 presents the extensive development of semiconductor devices.
-This book examines some of the electronic instruments in general use, with emphasis on the cathode ray oscilloscope as the basic instrument for the design and investigation of any circuit.
-Comprised of nine chapters, this volume begins with an overview of operation of inductive, resistive, and capacitive elements in d.c. and a.c. circuits.
-This text then explains the construction and limitations of the passive components used in electronic circuits.
-Other chapters consider the relation of charged particles to an atomic structure of elements and their movement under the action of magnetic and electric fields.
-This book discusses as well the characteristics and construction of some of the diodes in common use.
-The final chapter deals with the use of two and three element devices in rectifying circuits.
-This book is a valuable resource for aspiring professional and technician engineers in the electronics industry.
+Electronic Devices and Circuits, Volume 1 deals with the design and applications of electronic devices and circuits such as passive components, diodes, triodes and transistors, rectification and power supplies, amplifying circuits, electronic instruments, and oscillators.
+These topics are supported with introductory network theory and physics.
+This volume is comprised of nine chapters and begins by explaining the operation of resistive, inductive, and capacitive elements in direct and alternating current circuits.
+The theory for some of the expressions quoted in later chapters is presented.
+The discussion then turns to the construction and limitations of passive components used in electronic circuits; the relation of charged particles to an atomic structure of elements and their movement under the action of electric and magnetic fields; and the characteristics and construction of some of the diodes in common use.
+The next chapter considers vacuum and gas-filled triodes in parallel with their newer semiconductor counterparts, the transistor and the silicon controlled rectifier.
+The use of two and three element devices in rectifying circuits is also described, along with amplifiers and oscillators.
+The text concludes with an evaluation of some of the electronic instruments in general use.
+This book is written for aspiring professional and technician engineers in the electronics industry.

 Table of Contents